etgriffiths/peaky-echos/README.md

 emilytgrifffiths@ecos.au.dk
 2025

-The functions presented can be used to replicate the decision tree and spectra template development used to discern and categorize white-beaked dolphins from other dolphins and noise in Skagerrak in 2021.
+The functions and example script presented can be used to replicate the decision tree and spectra template development used to discern and categorize white-beaked dolphins from other dolphins and noise in Skagerrak in 2021.
 Paper forthcoming.
+Parameters for template used in the paper included within the RDA file.

 This workflow uses functions from the PamBinaries and PAMpal R packages to extract binary information per click, and ICES standards for measuring underwater noise.